I love when you share my recipes!

 How do I make these crostini vegetarian?

-Swap the bacon for 1 tablespoon of finely diced pecans.
+Swap the bacon for 1 Tbsp of finely diced pecans.

 How can I make this recipe ahead of time?